 Expect to spend at least an hour or more at your closing.
 Make sure you have your lawyer present to double-check all your documents.
 If you have small children, get a babysitter.
 All of your attention needs to be focused on listening to the closing agent and double-checking the documents.
 Incredibly, after the last document and check is signed, the closing agent will hand you a set of keys to your new home.
 Congratulations!
 Now you can start worrying about the move.

-For lots more information about mortgages, real estate agents and home buying tips, explore the links on the next page.
+For lots more information about mortgages, real estate agents and home buying tips, explore the links below.